Almost there!

 Answer: If there is a roof leak, watermarks will often appear on the interior ceiling.
 First locate the damaged/leaking area on the roof.
 Clean on and around the damaged/leaking area.
 Remove all old chalking/cracking elastic waterproofing and paint.
 Apply Peralin Paints Repair Compound on the cleaned surface areas as per Peralin Paints specification.
 After this preparation, we recommend you to overcoat with Pera Cool Roof, for a long lasting durability.

-As the coating ages, colours seem to fade, as the surface of the coating starts to chalk.
-Chalking paint areas are relatively easy to see because hidden areas such as eaves will not usually show a ...
+Answer: As the coating ages, colours seem to fade, as the surface of the coating starts to chalk.
+Chalking paint areas are relatively easy to see because hidden areas such as eaves ...

-Some colourant’s used to make a specific colour are not lightfast when used exterior.
-They will change in colour, from e.g. bright red to white, when exposed to intense sunlight and UV.
-This ...
+Answer: Some colourant’s used to make a specific colour are not lightfast when used exterior.
+They will change in colour, from e.g. bright red to white, when exposed to intense sunlight ...

-The cause of peeling paint at the foundation is often moisture in the wall.
-This can occur when water is sprinkled against walls or where flowerbeds are right next to the wall.
-Seal/protect und...
+Answer: The cause of peeling paint at the foundation is often moisture in the wall.
+This can occur when water is sprinkled against walls or where flowerbeds are right nex...

 Answer: If there is a roof leak, watermarks will often appear on the interior ceiling.
 First locate the damaged/leaking area on the roof.
 Clean on and around the damaged/l...

-A paint coating can start to peel after a few days or weeks after application.
-Peeling or blistering paint can occur when there is a loss of adhesion between the paint and the prime-coat it is ...
+Answer: A paint coating can start to peel after a few days or weeks after application.
+Peeling or blistering paint can occur when there is a loss of adhesion between the paint an...